Cleaning and Maintenance

 It is important to do everything possible to maintain the quality of indoor air, especially for new construction and renovation, since people spend about 90% of their time indoors.

 The first in the flooring industry to study their products for indoor air quality effects in schools and commercial settings was the carpet manufacturers.
 Evaluated was carpet’s role in the indoor environment what resulted was the Green Label and the Green Label Plus programs.
-These programs tested and certified low emissions from carpet, cushion, and adhesives.
+These programs tested and certified low emissions from carpet, cushions, and adhesives.

 Today, indoor air quality (IAQ) is an important environmental consideration, especially since we spend approximately 90 percent of our time indoors.
-In 1992, CRI launched its Green Label program to test carpet, cushions, and adhesives to help specifiers identify products with very low emissions of VOCs.
+In 1992, CRI launched its Green Label program to test carpets, cushions, and adhesives to help specifiers identify products with very low emissions of VOCs.
 CRI has recently launched its next series of improvements called Green Label Plus for carpet and adhesives.
 This enhanced program sets an even higher standard for IAQ and ensures that customers are purchasing the very lowest emitting products on the market.
 Using scientifically established standards, the Green Label Plus program symbolizes the carpet industry’s commitment to a better environment for living, working, learning, and healing.

 • Green Label and Green Label Plus ensure that customers are purchasing among the lowest emitting carpet, adhesive, and cushion products on the market.